-The Complete INSIDE Story of Political Funding
+The Complete background Story of Political Funding

-Every Political Party, whether BIG or small, need funds to run its’ election campaigns, advertise heavily and BUY VOTES to win the elections.
-With elections around the corner in various Legislative Assemblies and the upcoming elections of LOK SABHA in 2019, the political funding flight is on the runway to take-off.
+Every Political Party, whether big or small, need funds to run its’ election campaigns, advertise heavily and buy votes to win the elections.
+With elections around the corner in various Legislative Assemblies and the upcoming elections of Lok Sabha in 2019, the political funding flight is on the runway to take-off.

-(a) State or Public Funding – Indirect Funding by Government such as access to free Media, free access to public places for rallies, free or subsidised space for party headquarters, tax exemption under Income Tax Act, 1961 under section 13A (discussed in detail later) etc.
+Indirect Funding by Government such as access to free Media, free access to public places for rallies, free or subsidised space for party headquarters, tax exemption under Income Tax Act, 1961 under section 13A (discussed in detail later) etc.

-(b) Individual Person funding – funding from individuals.
+Funding from individuals.
 The Individuals get Tax deduction u/s 80GGC to the tune of 100% of donation amount (not in cash)

-(e) Anonymous cash donations – political parties can receive anonymous donations in cash without disclosing the name of the donor to the tune of Rs.
+Political parties can receive anonymous donations in cash without disclosing the name of the donor to the tune of Rs.
 2,000/- from one person (earlier Rs.
 20,000/- before Finance Act, 2018) – explained in detail later.

 Corporate Funding is the most preferred and most used method of funding political parties in India.
 In fact in the year 2013-14, 90% of the funding to political parties came from Corporate Sources.

-1. Direct Funding to Parties – Corporate funding to political parties is governed by Section 182 of The Companies Act, 2013 which earlier provided that (before Finance Act, 2017) as below:
+Corporate funding to political parties is governed by Section 182 of The Companies Act, 2013 which earlier provided that (before Finance Act, 2017) as below:

 a.
 Company needs to be at least 3 (three) years old;